 - You or your travel companion are a victim of felonious assault.

-- Your accommodations at your trip destination are no longer liveable as the result of an unforeseen natural disaster.
+- Your accommodations at your trip destination have become uninhabitable as the result of an unforeseen natural disaster.

 - You or your travel companion are required to serve on a jury or subpoenaed within 10 days of departure.